proveskit/Documentation/docs/core_documentation/hardware/FC_board.md

 #### V4c
 The `c` variant of the board adds the OreSat based watchdog timer circuit to try and better defend against radiation upsets.

+## Power Consumption Characterization
+Notes on the FC board power consumption and attempts to reduce power consumption through underclocking the MPU are noted in [this GitHub Issue](https://github.com/proveskit/flight_controller_board/issues/22).

 ## Known Issues
 - Microcontroller and radio possibility have a high suspectibility failure due to thermal and radiation effects.
 In a future version imrpoved placement and redundancy will be implemented to protect these core components from those effects.